valtimo-platform/valtimo-documentation/release-notes/major9/09.20.0/valtimo-frontend-libraries.md

    }
   ```

-  For more information on how to configure extra tabs for object type, see [this page](../../../extending-valtimo/tabs/configure-tab-object-type.md).
+  For more information on how to configure extra tabs for object types, see [this page](../../../extending-valtimo/tabs/configure-tab-object-type.md).

 ## Bugfixes